 The index looks at capacity levels, employment, revenues and the confidence of small firms.
 From the third quarter of 2012, the FSB began to produce a Scottish analysis of the results.

-The report showed that Scottish small business confidence tracked below the UK average for a second quarter in a row.
-However, investment intentions were up in comparison to the same point last year and profits were rising.
+The report shows that Scottish small business confidence has tracked below the UK average for a second quarter in a row.
+However, investment intentions are up in comparison to this point last year and profits are rising.

 Scottish small business confidence fell below the UK average in the third quarter of 2014.

 The report showed that while average small business confidence grew across the UK as a whole in the third quarter of 2014, it fell in Scotland.
 However, the figure is still in positive territory and higher than at this point in last year.
 The report also highlights growing revenues and falling levels of spare capacity in Scottish small enterprises.